SchoolOfFreelancing/Freelancing-On-Linux/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/SchoolOfFreelancing/Back-Office/tree/prod.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/SchoolOfFreelancing/Back-Office/tree/prod)

 ## Freelancing On Linux🐧
-## Training Pipeline

-On-demand Linux freelance hands-on training from scratch 🐧
+## Guaranteed Minimum Income (GMI)

+We're on a mission to empower on-demand linux hands-on training to develop giant linux freelancer from home.
+We'll mentor you to get highest paying linux freelance jobs for a steady income 🐧

 Are you looking for success on the most prominent freelance marketplaces?
 Join this training!
 We'll give you guaranteed minimum income (GMI) based on two conditions:
 1) You're committed to attending all training sessions consistently without being absent!
 2) You'll not drop out from training for any personal issue or any technical glitches.

 [Training Highlights]